Brodie Merrill

-Brodie Merrill (born November 5, 1981) is a Canadian professional lacrosse player.
-He currently plays in the National Lacrosse League for the San Diego Seals and Premier Lacrosse League for the Cannons.
-Merrill is recognized by the Premier Lacrosse League as having revolutionized the LSM position, and is the namesake for the Brodie Merrill LSM of the Year Award, being the only active PLL player to have an award named after them.
+Brodie Merrill (born November 5, 1981) is a Canadian former professional lacrosse player.
+Merrill is recognized by the Premier Lacrosse League as having revolutionized the LSM position, and is the namesake for the Brodie Merrill Long Stick Midfielder of the Year Award, being the only active PLL player to have an award named after them.
+Merrill is widely regarded as one of the greatest defensemen in lacrosse history, in both the indoor and outdoor game.

+Early life

+Merrill was born in Montreal to Peter and Patricia, where he grew up playing hockey, soccer, and baseball.
+He has an older brother, Patrick, and a younger sister Tory.
+His family moved to Orangeville at the age of eight, in part due to the Quebec seccession movement.

 High school career

 Merrill attended the Salisbury School in Connecticut.
 While attending Salisbury, he was a standout lacrosse player, and was named the New England Defensive Player of the Year, was selected to the All-New England team, and was selected as a First Team High School All-American.

 College career

 Merrill attended Georgetown University from 2002 to 2005.
 During his final two years, he was a First-team All-American, and won the Schmeisser Award in his senior year for defensive player of the year.
 During his final two seasons, Merrill was a Tewaaraton Award finalist, first team All-American and All-ECAC player, and won the William Corcoran Memorial Trophy for team MVP.
 Additionally, he was the ECAC Defensive Player of the Year in 2005 and finished his collegiate career with 250 ground balls, a Georgetown record for non-faceoff specialists.